-Cheese is a fantastic food and is a staple of Italian cuisine.
-Not only is it delicious, but it contains a whole host of nutritional and health benefits!
+Cheese is a staple of Italian cuisine, and if it is of high quality and consumed moderately, it can be an important part of the Mediterranean Diet.
+Not only is it delicious, but it contains a whole host of health benefits.

 What Is Parmesan Cheese?

 It’s a good question.
 There are so many different kinds of cheese in Italy that it can be hard to keep track of them.
 But of course Parmesan stands out.
 “Parmesan” is the non-Italian equivalent of Parmigiano-Reggiano (the real Italian name).
 Parmesan is made in other countries “in the style” of Parmigiano-Reggiano, but of course it tastes different since the primary ingredients are different.

 However, the cheese-making process is essentially the same.
 Then it is matured for around 24 months, but some are left for longer than this.

 The European Union has provided authentic parmesan cheese with a protected designation of origin (or PDO) order, which basically means only places that are authorized can declare that ONLY their version of cheese is the real Parmigiano-Reggiano.